worsetempt/Sentiment-Analysis/README.md

 ## Overview

-This project applies machine learning and natural language processing (NLP) techniques to classify Amazon product reviews as positive or negative.
+This project applies machine learning and natural language processing (NLP) techniques to classify product reviews as real or fake.
 The goal is to help users quickly understand product feedback and assist businesses in monitoring customer sentiment.

 ---
 ## Requirements